 What are the health concerns relating to polonium in drinking water?

-Po-210 is a radiation hazard only if it is taken into the body through breathing or eating or by entering a wound.
-This internal contamination can cause irradiation of internal organs, which can result in serious medical symptoms or death.
-Po-210 is not an external hazard to the body—neither polonium nor its radiation will get through intact skin or membranes.
-Most external traces of it can be removed through careful washing.
+Po-210 only becomes a radiation hazard if it gets inside the body through breathing, eating or by entering through a wound.
+This internal contamination can cause irradiation of organs, which can result in serious medical symptoms or death.
+Po-210 and its radiation do not get through intact skin or membranes.
+It is not an external hazard to the body.
+Most traces can be removed through careful washing.

 Strontium-90 and cesium-137 are both products of nuclear fission, and do not occur naturally in the environment.